sunisdown/faster_cpython/misc.rst

 * CPython remains the reference implementation: new features are first implemented in CPython.
 For example, PyPy doesn't support Python 3 yet.
-* Important third party modules rely heavily on CPython implementation details, especially the Python C API.
+* Important third party modules rely heavily on CPython implementation details, especially the :ref:`Python C API <c-api>`.
 Examples: numpy and PyQt.

 Why not a JIT?